alex-marquardt/RockPaperScissors/README.md

 1. Open the solution and run the program.
 2. Pick either rock, paper or scissors.
 4. Hope that you win! ;-)
-5. Repeart step 2 and 3.
+5. Repeat step 2 and 3.